Lalitshaktawat/biostudio-installation-documents/sso-machine-creation.md

 User Name: tester@bioturing.com
 Password: XXXXXXXXXXXX

-Thank you so much for continue support for us in this set up.
-Feel free to contact us, If you need any support or have any question for us.
+Thank you so much for your continued support for us in this setup.
+Feel free to contact us if you need any support or have any questions for us.

 Best regards,